parmegv/leap_doc/docs/platform/tutorials/quick-start.md

     swaks -f noone@example.org -t testuser@example.org -s example.org

-and use
+and use your favorite mail client to examine your inbox.
+You can also use [offlineimap](http://offlineimap.org/) to fetch mails:

      offlineimap -c vagrant/.offlineimaprc.example.org

-to fetch it.
 WARNING: Use offlineimap *only* for testing/debugging, because it will save the mails *decrypted* locally to your disk !